Idaho Secretary of State Refutes Lindell’s “Big Lie,” Validates Accuracy of Idaho’s Election

 In Camas County, a similar hand inspection process of the county’s 674 canvassed ballots was originally reported as 507 Trump -149 Biden.
 All 149 Biden ballots were accounted for, as were all other candidate votes, undervotes, and overvotes.
 The only exception was that the team, again containing bipartisan local representatives, counted 508 votes for Trump, tallying a total of 675 ballots.
 “This human error of 0.14% could easily have been in our own process, or on election day,” says Houck, “but it was well short of the supposed 54 vote difference alleged by the “Big Lie” spreadsheet.”

-Complete footage of the Camas and Butte recount process will be available on the Secretary of State’s YouTube channel for review shortly.
+Complete footage of the Camas and Butte recount process are available on the Secretary of State’s YouTube channel.

 For questions, contact Chad Houck, Chief Deputy Secretary of State.